NicklasVraa/LiX/readme.md

 # LiX <!-- omit in toc -->

-[Lix](lix.sty) is a package which bundles other LaTeX packages and commands.
+[Lix](lix.sty) is a meta-package which bundles other LaTeX packages and commands.
 To use these bundles, simply specify them when importing the LiX package, either in your own document-class, or directly in your main document when using a predefined class.
 The goal of this package is to speed up writing your documents, but also to simplify the process of defining your own class.

 Shortcuts: [Examples](#examples) | [Syntax](#syntax) | [Installation](#installation) | [Plans](#plans)